SDL on classic Mac OS

 I did the following things:

-5. In Finder, copy the SDL library file to the folder that contains the project file.
+library file to the folder that contains the project file.
 Otherwise, the application you are building can’t find it on startup and won’t start.
-You can also place this file somewhere global, but for the sake of keeping my machine ‘pure’ I didn’t do so.
+You can also place this file somewhere global, but for the sake of keeping my machine ‘pure’ I didn’t do so. - Add the

 Write a simple SDL C program